Getting Started with Chalk

 Chalk is an observability tool that provides full lifecycle visibility

 into your development process.
-Generally, you apply it at build time,
+Generally, you apply Chalk at build time,

 where it adds informational marks to software (chalk marks